theAgingApprentice/HexaFloorRide/docs/hexaFloorRideHardware.md

-# Hexbot Hardware
+# HexaFloorRide Hardware

-This page lists all the parts that you need in order to build your own Hexbot.
+This page lists all the parts that you need in order to build your own HexaFloorRide.

 ## Chassis

-Hexbot's chassis is comprised of a lower main body section with six protruding legs and a PCB mounted on top.
+HexaFloorRide's chassis is comprised of a lower main body section with six protruding legs and a PCB mounted on top.
 The body and legs are milled out of 6061 extruded aluminium.
-When pully assembed Hexbot's physical dimensions are roughly:
+When pully assembed HexaFloorRide's physical dimensions are roughly:

 * Height = ~ 5 inches when in neutral standing position.
 * Length = ~ 14 inches when in neutral standing position.
 * Weight = ~ 3 lbs 7.5 Oz without battery or PCB.

-Hexbot's chassis is comprised of:
+HexaFloorRide's chassis is comprised of:
 * 1 lower body panel
 * 1 mounting post
 * 2 mounting brackets